This post may contain affiliate links. Please read our disclosure policy.

-Then, the cooked spinach and the drained, chopped artichokes are stirred into a mix of softened cream cheese, sour cream, mayonnaise, Parmesan and Romano cheeses, plus other ingredients and seasonings including lemon juice, Worcestershire sauce, salt and pepper.
+- Combine softened cream cheese, sour cream, mayonnaise, Parmesan and Romano cheeses, plus other ingredients and seasonings including lemon juice, Worcestershire sauce, salt and pepper in a mixing bowl.

-You may enjoy these other warm dip recipes:
+You might like these other warm dip recipes:

 2 tablespoons extra virgin olive oil

 1/2 pound fresh baby spinach

 1/2 cup sour cream

 1 1/2 cups grated Parmesan cheese, divided